-This Future Brief on communication in development cooperation is a product of the Partos Innovation Hub in collaboration with the Expertise Centre Humanitarian Communication.
-The Expertise Centre Humanitarian Communication is a non-profit organisation committed to better communication on development cooperation.
+This Future Brief on Communication in development cooperation is a product of the Partos Innovation Hub.
 Partos is the membership body for Dutch-based organisations working in development cooperation.
 The Partos Innovation Hub is a hybrid ecosystem where development professionals interact, create, inspire, undertake, work, learn and innovate together to become better able to navigate the future and accelerate change within themselves, their organisations, and in development cooperation.